JNRowe/jnrowe.github.io/articles/dropping_gentoo.rst

 Had we waited another five months, there would have been another open source package manager for Gentoo we could have easily switched to and hacked on.
-There is perhaps a pattern here...
+There is perhaps a pattern here…

 .. _conary: http://en.wikipedia.org/wiki/Conary_(package_manager)
 .. _PMS: http://wiki.gentoo.org/wiki/Project:PMS